educooper/cloud-tags-app-dio/README.md

 #create a new ruby project with postgreesql
 rails new cloud-tags-app-dio -d postgreesql -T

+#Edit the GEMFILE and add DEVISE - a complete solution for user authentications
+gem 'devise'
+bundle install
-Editar o GEMFILE adicionando o DEVISE - uma solução completa de autenticação de usuários gem 'devise' bundle install rails generate devise install
+rails generate devise install